 By Ranger Lisa

-Located at mile 19.63 on the C&O Canal, Pennyfield Lockhouse at lock number 22 is a quiet place of escape for those seeking from the hectic pace of Washington, DC, life.
-While today, many who live in and around the DC area are regular visitors to this place where one can walk, jog, ride bikes or fish, they are not the first to visit Pennyfield with the intent of finding a bit of rest.
+Located at mile 19.63 on the C&O Canal, Pennyfield Lockhouse at lock number 22 is a quiet place of escape for those seeking from the hectic pace of life in Washington, D.C.
+Many who live in and around the DC area are regular visitors to this place where one can walk, jog, ride bikes or fish.
+However, they are not the first to visit Pennyfield with the intent of finding a bit of rest.

 In the 1870s, then-President Grover Cleveland would regularly visit Pennyfield in order to pursue his favorite hobby of fishing.
 Long before Camp David became the presidential retreat, Cleveland, who had grown up on the Erie Canal in New York State, found a comfortable respite in the familiar presence of locktenders and boatmen.
 Today, as I frequently visit Pennyfield, I find myself often thinking about Mr. Cleveland and his visits to this place.
 I share with him the history of having grown up on the Erie Canal, and as, in his time, he knew the locktenders and boatmen of both C&O and Erie, I have come to regard the visitors, vistas and wildlife of both places as something akin to home.